loganmarchione/loganmarchione.com/content/interviews.md

 * What is the number one goal/project you'd like to achieve/complete in the next year or two?
 * What do your employees do in their free time? _This not only shows that the employees have lives outside of work, but it shows that their manager knows them on a personal level._
 * What excites you personally about coming into work?
+* What is it that has kept you working for this company for so long?

 ### About your (potential) team/coworkers